-Dedicated to stewardship and discovery, the Arnold Arboretum advances conservation programs as an institutional priority.
+Dedicated to stewardship and discovery, the Arnold Arboretum advances conservation programs as a priority.
 Founding Director Charles Sprague Sargent set the stage as author of the Forestry Census of 1884, a groundbreaking document in the formation of US conservation policy.
-Sargent also initiated the Arboretum’s pioneering work in plant exploration, extending global reach to our mission to collect and preserve examples of temperate biodiversity.
-This legacy continues through the Campaign for the Living Collections, which targets many species currently threatened with extinction in their native habitats.
-The Campaign benefits from a wide variety of institutional collaborations, from maintaining endangered plant collections to networking with other public gardens to preserve and share germplasm.
+Sargent also initiated the Arboretum’s pioneering work in plant exploration, extending global reach to our mission to collect and preserve temperate biodiversity.
+This legacy continues through the Campaign for the Living Collections, which targets many species threatened with extinction in their native habitats.
+Conservation is also a focus for collaboration, from partnerships for harboring endangered plants, to stewarding eight national collections, to preserving and sharing germplasm with other public gardens.

 helena Enns on When Leaves Don’t Leave

 I live in a zone2A and my 10 year old Linden has kept most (...)

 I have a several planted in a site in Stayton Oregon.
 Two (...)

 Dear Jonathan I took a link to Harvard’s magazine to (...)